 [Our sincere apologies if you receive multiple copies of this message]

-Multi-device computing is an emerging research area that is potentiated by the large number of smart devices that proliferate every aspect of our daily lives.
-By detecting the multi-device context for harnessing collaborative and opportunistic resources in proximity, it is possible to reduce the cost of executing computational tasks in the constrained resources of smart devices, and to diffuse the presence of smart devices beyond their existing computing isolated behavior.
+Multi-device computing is an emerging research area that is potentiated by the large diversity of devices that proliferate every aspect of our daily lives.
+By detecting a multi-device context for harnessing collaborative and opportunistic resources in proximity, it is possible to reduce the cost of executing computational tasks in the constrained resources of devices, and to extend the presence of pervasive devices beyond their egocentric and isolated computing behavior.

-The impact of multi-device computing has found many applications in everyday settings, for which they were not initially conceived, such as continuous multi-device experience for users, formation of proximal infrastructure at the edge network, multi-device remote control systems, multi-device sensing and multi-device autonomous interactions, among others.
-The goal of PerCrowd 2019 is to explore the impact of multi-device context in self-organizing and opportunistic computing.
-More in detail, The goal of this workshop is to explore the use and effect of contexts on multi-device settings, whose computational behavior can be propagated within communities of devices for improving their energy consumption and performance.
+The impact of multi-device computing has also found many applications in everyday settings, for which they were not initially conceived, such as continuous multi-device experience for users, formation of collaborative multi-device infrastructure, multi-device remote control systems and multi-device autonomous interactions, among others.
+The goal of PerCrowd 2020 is to explore the impact of multi-device context in self-organizing and opportunistic computing.
+More in detail, The goal of this workshop is to explore the use and effect of contexts on multi-device environments to facilitate communication and cooperation among multiple devices.

-- Context-aware multi-device systems and applications, e.g., multi-device sensing, sampling and computation
+* Context-aware multi-device systems and applications, e.g., cross-device sensing, sampling and computation

-- Resource extension of pervasive and mobile applications, e.g., screen sharing, multi-device interfaces and multi-device control systems
+* Resource extension of pervasive and mobile applications, e.g., screen sharing, collaborative augmentation of resources

-- Algorithms to reduce task complexity via optimal distribution in multi-device setups
+* Algorithms to reduce task complexity via collaborative multi-device groups

-- Pervasive computing applications harnessing opportunistic multi-device formation, e.g., location, proximity, underutilized times, etc.
+* Pervasive computing applications harnessing opportunistic multi-device contextual factors, e.g., location, proximity, underutilized times, etc.

-- Integration of multi-device systems on the move with proximal infrastructure, e.g., Edge, Cloudlet and Fog
+* Integration of multi-device systems on the move with proximal infrastructure on the move, e.g., cloudlets

 Papers should contain original material and not be previously published or currently under consideration elsewhere.
 Manuscripts must be limited to 6 pages in IEEE 8.5x11 conference format, and formatted in accordance with the IEEE Computer Society author guidelines.